tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

 ## Build JAR Dependencies With Maven

+Maven must be installed in order to properly pull in the JAR dependencies.
+Maven installation instructions can be found [here](https://maven.apache.org/install.html).

 Run the following command to build the project dependencies into a usable JAR and placed into the /lib directory:
 ```$xslt
 mvn clean install
 ```

 Note that the PDF Tools SDK is listed as a dependency in the pom.xml and will be downloaded automatically.
 The project JAR is already built with the necessary dependencies and included in the project for use.
-If you need to re-build the project dependencies, you may run one of the following build processes described above.
+If you need to re-build the project dependencies, you may run the build process described above.

 ## A Note On Logging

-Unlike the Java samples which use the [slf4j API](https://www.slf4j.org/) with a log4j2-slf4j binding, logging is handled through the native CFML `writeLog()` function.
+Unlike the Java samples which use the [slf4j API](https://www.slf4j.org/) with a log4j2-slf4j binding, logging in the example CFCs is handled through the native CFML `writeLog()` function.
 To avoid any classpath conflicts, the pom.xml excludes the slf4j API JAR dependency.

 ## Running the Samples